 With the launch of the new Rotation series comes a change in the way the Rotation series is organized.
 The Rotation packs are now available in three sizes: Rotation 22L, Rotation 34L and Rotation Pro 50L.
-The original series started with the R180 Pro nearly a decade ago (it was actually MindShift’s first ever camera bag) and the series was gradually expanded over the course of several years, evolving slightly with each new bag in the range.
+The original series started with the R180 Pro nearly a decade ago (it was actually MindShift’s first-ever camera bag) and the series was gradually expanded over the course of several years, evolving slightly with each new bag in the range.
 With all three of the new packs being re-designed alongside each other, there is now a common design language and shared features between them all.
-The result is a much more cohesive collection, and a simpler lineup of just three sizes.
+The result is a much more cohesive collection and a simpler lineup of just three sizes.

-While there are three sizes in the range, all of them now have adjustable torso length, and the largest Pro 50L+ has some expandability to take it beyond the 50 litre capacity.
+While there are three sizes in the range, all of them now have adjustable torso length, and the largest Pro 50L+ has some expandability to take it beyond the 50-litre capacity.
 With these features, the three sizes will easily cover people’s regular photo pack capacity needs.

 Disclaimer: As I have been in the past, I was involved with the development of these new packs, as well as some of the marketing content for the bag’s launch.
 I pride myself on delivering honest reviews, so that is what you’re getting.
-I have not been paid to write this review, and MindShift have no idea what I’m going to say about the bag.
+I have not been paid to write this review, and MindShift has no idea what I’m going to say about the bag.

 Table of Contents